 Because the animal kingdom is vast, and 3D pen animals are popular, tutorials and free stencils cover the internet.
 This means you’ll be able to find your favorite without issue, and have access to any number of teaching videos.

-From puppies and foxes to turtles and sharks, tutorials for all skill levels are easy to come by.
+From puppies and foxes to turtles and sharks, tutorials for all skill levels are easy to find and create.

-Don’t forget that one of the coolest things about 3D pens is the color variations.
+Don’t forget that one of the coolest things about 3D pens is the color possibilities.
 Hot pink sharks or lime green foxes aren’t beyond the limits of 3D pens, so you can create whatever color animal you like.

 Bracelets and earrings aren’t the only 3D pen creations you can wear.
 While DIY accessories are nothing new, drawing your own accessories is a novel approach to dressing up.
 3D pen art breaks the mold of traditional accessorizing by making accessible the ability to create homemade clutch purses, badges, and even partial outfits.

 3D pen projects don’t get much more expressive than making your own wardrobe.
 Even bras and corsets can be made with a 3D pen and a dressmaker’s dummy, so there are a lot of options to explore.

-Clutch purses are a simple enough design that you can jazz up with any artwork or pattern you want, from an old favorite to a new creation.
-In any case, heads are bound to turn.
+Clutch purses are simple enough to develop that you can jazz up with any artwork or pattern you want, from an old favorite to a new creation.
+In any case, your skills are bound to turn heads.

 3D pen art doesn’t have to mean originals.
 There’s nothing wrong with making your own copy, or developing your own spin on a favorite piece.

 Much like with basic jewelry, any artwork can be recreated in any style or size.
 Simply printing out the design you want, covering it with clear plastic, and tracing it with your 3D pen is enough to make your own 3D pen artworks.

 Depending on your tracing skills, the same can be applied to photos and other pictures to make a personal 3D penned masterpiece to display any way you want.